devrim-1283/Internship-Dictonary/README.md

      - Easy use with a user interface.
    - **Technologies Used:** Python, Tkinter, SQLite, Pandas

+3. **Bank Report Analysis**

+    - **Description:** This application analyzes incoming bank reports to calculate the total daily transaction amount.
+    - **Features:**
+        Calculates the daily transaction amount based on incoming bank reports.
+        Allows exporting the results as an Excel file.
+    - **Technologies Used:** Python, Pandas, PyQt5

 ### Contact

 If you have any questions or feedback, please contact me: